jaredzhenderson/jaredzhenderson.github.io/index.md

 ![imageofme](cuppingroomjared.jpg)

 I am fourth-year graduate student at the [University of Connecticut](https://philosophy.uconn.edu), a member of the [Logic Group.](https://logic.uconn.edu), and a research assistant at the [University of Connecticut Humanities Institute](https://humanities.uconn.edu/).
-I plan to defend my dissertation, *Degrees and Deflationism*, in the coming spring semester.
+I will defend my dissertation, *Degrees and Deflationism*, in April 2019.
+In June I will be joining [Cycorp](https://cyc.com) as an ontological engineer.

+I am an avid reader.
+If you want to see what I'm reading, follow me on [Goodreads](https://www.goodreads.com/user/show/86257890-jared).

 You can read about papers I have published or submitted for publication [here](papers).
 For information about my background, see [my CV](Academic_CV.pdf).

-In June I will be joining [Cycorp](https://cyc.com) as an ontological engineer.

 My Erdos number is 4.
 [Me <- Jc Beall <- John Burgess <- R.D.
 Maudlin]